LukeberryPi/aoc/README.md

-solutions to multiple aoc challenges in python and javascript
+solutions to multiple [advent of code](https://adventofcode.com) challenges in python and javascript